derailed/k9s/README.md

 ## K9s Configuration

-  K9s keeps its configurations inside of a `k9s` directory and the location depends on your operating system.
+  K9s keeps its configurations as YAML files inside of a `k9s` directory and the location depends on your operating system.
 K9s leverages [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to load its various configurations files.
 For information on the default locations for your OS please see [this link](https://github.com/adrg/xdg/blob/master/README.md).
 If you are still confused a quick `k9s info` will reveal where k9s is loading its configurations from.
 Alternatively, you can set `K9SCONFIG` to tell K9s the directory location to pull its configurations from.

   | Unix            | macOS                              | Windows               |
   |-----------------|------------------------------------|-----------------------|
   | `~/.config/k9s` | `~/Library/Application Support/k9s` | `%LOCALAPPDATA%\k9s`  |

   > NOTE: This is still in flux and will change while in pre-release stage!

+  > NOTE!
+Thanks to [Mr Alexandru Placenta](https://github.com/placintaalexandru) the config files can now use either `.yml` or `.yaml` mimes.

   ```yaml
   # $XDG_CONFIG_HOME/k9s/config.yml